-Having had my test run of the Zoom Introduction to Sustainable Beekeeping, I have decided to go ahead and put my Gardening for Bees & Wildlife online too.
-We are in national lockdown here in the UK until 31st March now (and likely beyond), but gardening and getting outside is encouraged, and it’s the perfect opportunity to think ahead as to how we can help our bees and other insects and wildlife in these valuable spaces.
+Our insects and wildlife are suffering severe declines, but gardening and getting outside is the perfect opportunity to learn how we can help our bees and other insects and wildlife in these valuable spaces.
 If you’re already a beekeeper and would like to know how best to increase the natural forage and biodiversity for your bees, this course covers this often-neglected part of honey bee husbandry.

-This Zoom course will be like the Intro courses: low numbers so individual garden situations can be shared and we can properly discuss what best to do depending on where you are and what you want from your garden or outdoor space.
+This Zoom course will have low numbers so individual garden situations can be shared and we can properly discuss what best to do depending on where you are and what you want from your garden or outdoor space.